SUPAMAN-dev/fracture-point-hyperhack/fracture point hyperhack/BADGE_LOGIC.md

 * It creates scarcity and merit-based achievement.
 * GHC supply is protected by ensuring only top contributors earn it.
-* Non-winners don’t feel cheated—they still hold XP for future utility.
+* Non-winners don’t feel cheated they still hold XP for future utility.

 ---